 The measurement of quality of service for users is undertaken in the form of Directorate and Departmental Business Plans, which are submitted to the relevant Council Committees for noting.
-Directorate Business Plans are monitored and scrutinised by Audit and Scrutiny Committee in terms of performance.
-During 2020/21 Council developed Directorate and Departmental Business Plans, which are based on delivering efficient, effective and value for money services, in line with customer need.
+Directorate Business Plans are monitored and scrutinised by Audit and Scrutiny Committee on a 6-monthly basis in terms of performance and delivery.
+During 2021/22 Council developed Directorate & Departmental Business Plans, which are based on delivering efficient, effective and value for money services, in line with customer need.